raz2770/co_mipstypesimulator/README.md

 ### data type support
 * word
 ## Instruction to run this software
-1. First exexute simulatormips32.cpp file using any c++ compiler
+1. First execute simulatormips32.cpp file using any c++ compiler
 2. After execution we have to enter assembly file relative path
 ## We are printing these following things as output:-
 1. registers and their data after all instruction exexuted